 We’ve been eating a whole lot of chicken, fish, and veggies at our house lately.
 When my 7 year old son asked what was for dinner last night and I told him grilled chicken and broccoli, he about started crying.

 I wanted to join him.
-I realized we needed a little break from the same old and started browsing the Internet.
+I realized we needed a little break from the same old and started brainstorming.

 Last time I was in a major dinner rut I stumbled upon this Taco Pasta and heard nothing but praises at the dinner table.